 Table of Contents

-Abdul Qayyum Abdul Haq, A 69 years old Pakistani working as a crane operator in Dubai since 25 years became a victim of fraud transfer and has lost all his savings in a flash.
-Saving penny by penny from the past 25 years, Haq came to Dubai in 1972 for the sake of supporting his family.
+Abdul Qayyum Abdul Haq, A 69 years old Pakistani working as a crane operator in Dubai for 25 years became a victim of fraud and lost all his savings in a flash.

 How did he lose money?

-How can he be a victim when he has never used online mode of transactions?
-How could someone just make an account on his name and take out all the money?
+How can he be a victim when he has never used an online mode of the transaction?
+How could someone just make an account in his name and take out all the money?